BIDS/repro-case-studies/case-studies/millmanOttoboniStark.md

 example, if JM, KO, and PS spent an hour together discussing the problem in a meeting, then that meeting counts as 3 people hours.

-![ Each box corresponds to one aspect of the project.
-The percentages are estimates of the percent of our time spent on each aspect.
-Edges represent influence. `Understand problem` $\to$ `Design algorithm`, for instance, corresponds to the fact that we had to understand the problem in order to design the correct statistical test.](millmanOttoboniStark.pdf)

 We did not keep a detailed record of time spent, but our computational practices (§ [Key tools and practices](#key-tools)) provide enough detail about who did what when that we believe our estimates provide an accurate qualitative account of